Shaun jumped from the cliff’s edge.

 With each second, he felt the temperature drop and the pressure rise.
-The sensation of the movement was faint; if he closed his eyes, it felt as if he weren’t moving at all.
+The sensation of the movement was faint; if he closed his eyes, it felt as if he didn’t move at all.

-Down and down he went, falling forever.
+Down and down he went.
+He fell forever.

 “Do you have to?” his mum had asked.

-He dropped, he was dropping, he would continue to drop, always, always.
+He dropped, he was dropping, he would continue to drop.
+Always, always.

 “Would you like me to come with you?” his dad had asked.